ArianMathai/DevOpsExam2024/NEW_README.md

-# API Documentation for Image Generation
+# Documentation for DevOps exam 2024

-## Task 1a - Image Generation API
+# Task 1a - Image Generation API

 This API endpoint allows you to generate images based on a text prompt using a machine learning model.